 Alcohol markers do NOT react to water but they will blend beautifully by either blending them together for an ombre effect or using the colorless blender.

 I have talked about Copic Markers in reference to coloring books here where they really aren’t the best thing to use in most cases, however, for hand-lettering, they are divine!

 These are top-of-the-line for artists and the price reflects.
 Although expensive, the thing to remember is that they are refillable, you can change the nibs and they will last you a lifetime with proper care.

 You can start with a basic set before you invest hundreds in the set shown above.
 That is a dream come true up there.
 But I started with this basic set.
 Remember these are very blendable with the colorless marker and into each other so you can blend to create a myriad of colors with a basic set and a bit of color wheel knowledge.

 Click to order Copic Markers Amazon US, Uk or Canada

-The poor man’s ( or woman’s) Copics.
+The budget replacement for Copics.
 They are alcohol-based but they don’t blend as easily and don’t have replaceable nibs or refillable ink.
 They are gorgeous pens though and are easy to use for your hand-lettering projects.

 Not all alcohol markers are expensive, a set of Pentel markers will work well for hand-lettering and be kinder to your pocketbook.
 These are fabulous for detail work when you aren’t looking for the brush style lettering, or to use for outlining or detailing on your hand-lettering.

 Yep!
-That’s right, good old Crayola’s are great for hand lettering, you can get thick and thin lines from the same bright happy marker and if you kids touch them there won’t be any fireworks.
-They don’t blend well but you won’t be using these for your professional presentation, they are great for fun and to practice your lettering with.
+That’s right, good old Crayola’s are great for hand lettering, you can get thick and thin lines from the same bright happy marker and if your kids touch them there won’t be any fireworks.
+They don’t blend well but you won’t be using these for your professional presentation, they are great for fun and to practice your lettering.
 Spring for the big box!